sarvam-m GGUF Models

 "Run a comprehensive security audit on my server"

-- '"Create a cmd processor to .. (what ever you want)" Note you need to install a Free Network Monitor Agent to run the .net code from.
+- '"Create a cmd processor to .. (what ever you want)" Note you need to install a Quantum Network Monitor Agent to run the .net code from.
 This is a very flexible and powerful feature.
 Use with caution!

 Sarvam-M